craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 #### Stage Two-B, 'Mongrel'
 At Stage Two-B, the Lycanthrope has experienced a number of *Transformations*, during which they have failed to control their *Bloodlust*, and it has consumed their waking life.

-A 'Mongrel' Lycanthrope has Disadvantage on Wisdom Saving Throws, and retains their Ability Score Bonuses while they are not *Transformed*.
+A 'Mongrel' Lycanthrope has Disadvantage on Wisdom Saving Throws, Advantage on Strength and Dexterity Saving Throws, and retains their Ability Score Bonuses while they are not *Transformed*.

 A 'Mongrel' Lycanthrope experiences *Transformation* as in Stage One, excepting the following:
 - Your Strength Modifier is increased by 3